|

 "The woman!" said Herzog.
 "A simple love potion,

-and she would forget that thiswhat was that name?
+and she would forget that thiswhat is that name?
 Leg-ah-lass?ever

 existed.
 You could do whatever you wanted to her and she would

-But Haldir had already wrapped his hands around Herzogs
+Haldir wrapped his hands around Herzogs throat, and he

-throat, and he throttled the apothecary until one of the archers
+throttled the apothecary until one of the archers beat him senseless.

-is time that you paid for your fun and games with the sword."
+for your fun and games with the sword."
+He advanced on her,

-The cabin was small and Eowyn was forced to take a step backwards,
+The cabin was small, and Eowyn was forced to take a step back,

-but she was determined not to appear intimidated by this little
+but she was determined not to be intimidated by this little man.

-man.
-"I have already crippled you," she said, coldly.
+"I have already crippled you," she said.
+"And

-"And however it may be that you are walking now, it will
+however it may be that you are walking now, it will not take much

-Wolfram laughed derisively, taking a small bottle from his pocket
+Laughing derisively, Wolfram took a small bottle from his pocket

-and holding it in her face.
+and shook it in her face.
 "A little help from the apothecary

 soon repaired your handiwork," he said.
 He put the bottle

-Wolfram pressed himself into her, moving his hips suggestively,
+Triumphantly, Wolfram pressed himself into her, moving his hips

 fast, dropping on top of her and pinning her down with his full